 Buyer’s Guide: Choosing the Best Ski and Snowboard Sunglasses

-As mentioned earlier, you don’t want to go bringing your regular street sunglasses to a mountain.
+As mentioned earlier, you don’t want to go bringing your regular street sunglasses to a mountain, instead bring the best sunglasses for snow sports.
 Street sunglasses are usually for summertime wear and are designed to prevent glare from roadways, not snow.
 Mountain sunglasses are designed for more rugged destinations, and they’re not going to break as easily as a pair made for daily life.

 Features to Look for When Shopping for Ski and Snowboard Sunglasses

 So, what are some key features and specifications you should have on your must-have list when shopping around for the best mountain sunglasses?
 The sunglasses we reviewed are a clue, but here is what is most important:

 Obviously, you want sunglasses that are going to do their job of filtering out UV rays.
 Now, did you know that, for every 1 thousand feet above sea level you are, you are exposed to 5% more UV radiation?
 Add that to the amount of sunlight getting reflected at you from every angle because of the snow and ice.